equinor/ert/share/ert/forward-models/docs/examples/RMS.rst

   -e, --export-path EXPORT_PATH
                         the prefix of all relative paths when rms is exporting -v, --version VERSION
-                        the prefix of all relative paths when rms is exporting -a, --allow-no-env
+                        The version of rms to use
+  -a, --allow-no-env
                         Boolean flag to allow RMS to run without a site configured environment.
 WARNING: This is typically a sign of using an